由于时间有限,部分翻译由 AI 辅助完成

 Role

-UX Designer (Team of 2)
+UX Designer (Solo)

 Timeline